Reeve Aleutian Airways Flight 8: Aftermath

 Following the accident, the aircraft was repaired and returned to service.
 N1968R was unregistered in 2001 and was exported to Canada as C-GHZI, where it was used as a firefighting craft.
 It has continued in this role, as of August 2020, operating as Air Spray 484, dropping retardant on wildfires in Northern California.
+On 23 August 2020, while fighting fires 20 nautical miles to the north of Chico Airport, it was involved in a tree strike accident after it flew through smoke, sustaining minor damage in the process.
+The aircraft was ultimately able to complete the firefighting operation without further incident and was repaired.
 It returned to its base in Alberta, Canada, on August 28, 2020.
 Still as C-GHZI, the L-188 was airworthy and in service in June 2022.

 The airline continued flight operations after the accident, but began to succumb to financial issues in the early 1990s.
 Reeve Aleutian Airways ceased operations on December 5, 2000.

+Flight Engineer Gerald "Moose" Laurin died on February 5, 2009, at the age of 72; Captain James Gibson died on January 5, 2010, at the age of 80, and First Officer Gary Lintner died on January 9, 2020, at the age of 75.

 Dramatization

 The events of Flight 8 were featured in season 12 of the TV series Mayday, in an episode named "Fight for Control".

+This flight was also discussed in Episode 114 of the Rooster Teeth podcast Black Box Down.